-How to trade using the Relative Strength Index
+How to trade using the relative strength index (RSI)

 The Relative Strength Index is one of the best indicators to determine whether an asset is over or undervalued and in turn determine the best time to trade (buy/ sell).

 Have you ever entered a trade or bought an asset hoping for the trade to go your way, but instead the trade has instantly gone the other?
 Don’t worry it happens to beginner traders every single day.
 If only there was a way to see how over or under valued a currency pair, stock or cryptocurrency is at any time… It’s your lucky day, this ultimate beginners guide to mastering technical analysis is going to break down the Relative Strength Index (RSI) and show you how to trade using it!

 The relative strength index (RSI) is a momentum indicator that measures the magnitude of recent price changes to evaluate overbought or oversold conditions in the price of a currency, stock, cryptocurrency or any other asset.
 The RSI is displayed as an oscillator (a line graph that moves between two extremes) and can have a reading from 0 to 100.

 Typically traders interpret an RSI value of 70 or above as an indication that a security is becoming overbought or overvalued and may be primed for a trend reversal or corrective pullback in price.
 An RSI reading of 30 or below indicates an oversold or undervalued condition.

 An overbought asset means that the asset is currently overvalued and that excessive buying has lifted prices.
 Anytime the RSI level is above 70 it means that the asset is overbought (recently having a hard run-up).

 This is usually due to the market becoming irrational, such as during news releases.
 Often leading to FOMO (Fear Of Missing Out), in which ‘latecomers’ will start to enter positions to try and make a quick profit.